How to Cook Maja Blanca With Cheese Topping

 - Dilute cornstarch with water.
 Set aside.

-- In a pot, pour the coconut milk and bring to a boil.
+- Pour the coconut milk into a pot and bring to a boil.

 - Allow the maja blanca mixture to cook while stirring until it reaches your desired thickness.